KhalilDev12/bmi_calculator/README.md

 # bmi_calculator

-A Simple Flutter application BMI Calculator
+A Simple Flutter BMI Calculator

 The Design used by Cupertino (IOS Style)

+Use Provider Package as State Management

+Use Shared Preference to Store data

 ## Getting Started